Professor of Civil, Architectural and Environmental Engineering, University of Colorado Boulder

 Efren joined the Nagel lab in 2015 after completing his PhD at the Instituto de Neurociencias de Alicante.
 In the lab, he has developed a quantitative behavioral approach to dissect the computations performed by walking flies during olfactory navigation behavior.
 These behavioral data have allowed us to develop computational models of navigation, and have identified the main sensory cues used by fruitflies to locate an odor source.
 Efren is currently performing behavioral silencing experiments to test the role of candidate neuron populations in olfactory navigation behavior.

 Keeley received her PhD from the National University of Ireland, Maynooth in 2013 and joined the lab in 2016.
 She is responsible for the development and implementation of the virtual reality odor navigation paradigm.
 Using this paradigm, she has trained mice to navigate within a virtual odor plume.

 Postdoctoral Researcher, Victor Lab

 Sebastian Boie did his PhD research in the Department of Mathematics at the University of Auckland, New Zealand.
-His work will focus on developing phenomenological models for olfactory navigation, mostly based on data from Drosophila (fruitflies) from the Nagel Lab.
+His work will focus on information-theoretic analysis of odor environments, based on measurements from the Crimaldi Lab, and developing phenomenological models for olfactory navigation, mostly based on data from Drosophila (fruitflies) from the Nagel Lab.